zhz03/SUSTechPOINTS/doc/install_from_source.md

      ```
      wget https://github.com/naurril/SUSTechPOINTS/releases/download/0.1/deep_annotation_inference.h5  -P algos/models
      ```

+     - In windows, you can copy the link (https://github.com/naurril/SUSTechPOINTS/releases/download/0.1/deep_annotation_inference.h5) to browser and manually download it to local.
+     - After the download is done, copy the h5 file to the `./algos/models` folder.

 ### Start

 Run the following command in shell, then go to http://127.0.0.1:8081
 ```
 python main.py